naveena37/post-api/README.md

 ## Post API ##
 The Post API is an Aggregator API to retrieve posts and comments for a given user.

+## Prerequisites
+Java version:   1.8
+Gradle version: 4.8

+[Note:To upgrade to Java 11, several DropWizard libraries and Gradle distribution has to undergo upgrades]

 ## Build shadowJar
 ```bash
 ./gradlew shadowJar